Architecture

 06 · Action class registry

-Every action an agent or workflow can perform is registered with a tier:
+Every action an agent or workflow can perform is registered as read-only, or with one of three reversibility levels:

-• Tier 0 — read only: queries, reads, classifications.
-Cannot mutate.
+- Read-only: queries, reads, classifications.
+Cannot mutate anything.

-• Tier 1 — soft mutate: internal-only writes (CRM notes, internal state).
-Reversible by undoing the write.
+- Reversible: internal-only writes (CRM notes, internal state).
+Undone by reversing the write.

-• Tier 2 — external mutate: emails sent, API calls to vendor systems, scheduled meetings.
+- Compensable: external mutations (emails sent, API calls to vendor systems, scheduled meetings).
 Reversible only by best-effort compensating actions.

-• Tier 3 — irreversible: payments, contract execution, regulatory filing.
+- Irreversible: payments, contract execution, regulatory filing.
 Requires explicit human approval and is auditable as such.

-The runtime refuses to execute Tier 3 without an approval token from the Authority Graph.
+The runtime refuses to execute an irreversible action without an approval token from the Authority Graph.

 07 · Authority graph